Skip to main content

 Indiana Voting Guide

 Welcome to FindLaw's Indiana Voter Guide.
-Here, we will answer questions about your eligibility to vote, voter registration, absentee ballots, how to find your polling place, what to bring to the polls, accommodations, and what to do if you see illegal activity at the polls.
+This page provides election information, particularly about eligibility to vote, voter registration and registration deadlines, mail-in and in-person voting, special accommodations, and what you can do if you see illegal activity at the polls.

 Am I eligible to vote in Indiana?